The Maestro (2018 film)

-The Maestro is a 2018 American historical drama directed, produced by Adam Cushman and David J. Phillips and written by C.V.
+The Maestro is a 2018 American historical drama directed, produced by Adam Cushman and David Phillips and written by C.V.
 Herst, the real-life son of the film's protagonist Jerry Herst.
 The film features Xander Berkeley as composer Mario Castelnuovo-Tedesco, an Italian immigrant who arrived in Los Angeles in the thirties after evading Mussolini's Italy.
-The Maestro premiered at the Heartland Film Festival in 2017.
+The Maestro premiered at the Heartland International Film Festival in 2017.
 The film was acquired for distribution by Freestyle Releasing and had a limited theatrical release in Los Angeles.
 The film also features actor Jon Polito as fictional MGM executive Herbert Englehardt in what would be Polito's final performance.

 Plot

 After World War II, budding musician Jerry Herst (Leo Marks) returns to Los Angeles for one more go at becoming a successful film composer.
-In Los Angeles, Herst studies with the famed instructor Mario Castelnuovo-Tedesco (Xander Berkeley), whose students include John Williams, Andre Previn, Henry Mancini, Nelson Riddle and Jerry Goldsmith.
+In Los Angeles, Herst studies with the famed instructor Mario Castelnuovo-Tedesco (Xander Berkeley), whose students include John Williams, André Previn, Henry Mancini, Nelson Riddle and Jerry Goldsmith.
 Herst, who already had a hit under his belt, 1937's "So Rare", struggles between family pressure and his musical calling, as Tedesco teaches him what it means to be a successful artist.